satinstitch/teensummeradventure/Adventures.md

 Puzzles

-Going out to certain interesting places through public transit --- vague

 Have activities where you can work as a group

 Do things that all kinds of people like to do (sporty artistic etc)

-Have more social sctivities rather than relating everything to academics --- vague

 Read a book in a genre you haven’t explored